 McCoy is a tiny town located in the state of Colorado.
 With a population of 30 people and just one neighborhood, McCoy is the 250th largest community in Colorado.

-McCoy is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, McCoy is generally considered to be a blue-collar town.
+0.00% of the McCoy workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, McCoy is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in McCoy who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 McCoy is an extremely ethnically-diverse town.
 The people who call McCoy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McCoy residents report their race to be Native Hawaiian.
 Important ancestries of people in McCoy include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.